GHorningKane/comp333bartekgavin/README.md

 # Table Structure: 'ratings' Table:
 <img width="1439" alt="image" src="https://github.com/GHorningKane/comp333ianbartekgavin/assets/140963707/ba0f812b-084c-4804-ae65-73a1fd0ef2e1">

-# User can only rate once:
+# User Functionality/Features:

+# Users Can Only Rate Once:
 The same user does not have the ability to enter the same entry twice without seeing this error:
 ![Alt text](image-7.png)

-# Users must have a login, no duplicate users are allowed, and users stay logged in:
+# Users Must Have a Login, No Duplicate Users are Allowed, and Users Stay Logged in:
 In the instance someone attempts to sign up with a duplicate user they are met with this error:
 ![Alt text](image-8.png)

-# The registration asks for users to enter their passwords twice to ensure correctness:
+# The Registration Asks For Users to Enter Their Passwords Twice to Ensure Correctness:
 <img width="374" alt="image" src="https://github.com/GHorningKane/comp333ianbartekgavin/assets/140963707/ff28296b-8631-45e6-bbc6-bfc047e3a3b2">

-# If a user requests the registration page, they are redirected to the list of rated songs:
+# If a User Requests the Registration Page, They Are Redirected to the List of Rated Songs:
+One cannot request the login/user page from the reviewboard due to the reviewboard having no links to it.
+The homepage has a link to sign up meaning that our problem is solved!

-# At the top of each page the current user is displayed and concurrently, all ratings are visable for all, but only interractable for those who created the rating:
+# At the top of Each Page the Current User is Displayed and Concurrently, All Ratings Are Visable for All, but Only Interractable for Those Who Created the Rating:
 ![Alt text](image-4.png)

-# Updating/Deleting/Canceling brings one back to the list of ratings:
+# Updating/Deleting/Canceling Brings One Back to the List of Ratings:
 This is hard to prove with a simple screenshot, but this is most certainly implemented as shown through this code and its comments...
 ![Alt text](image.png)
 ![Alt text](image-1.png)